Philmasteryeah/joinfaces-boot-jetty-cdi/README.md

 - messages from messages.properties
 - all admin stuff in one property
 - nice looking responsive layout
-- master detail page with list and database saving (TODO)
+- master detail page with list and database saving
 - simple exception page mapping
 - http2 with tls
 - flyway database migrations